maarlf/stackexchange/README.md

 # Stacklite

-Get insight from Stack Overflow datasets using Hadoop, Hive, and MySQL cluster that running on Docker containers so you can try on your own machine.
+Get insight from Stack Overflow datasets using Hadoop, Hive, and MySQL cluster that running on Docker containers so you can try on your own machine

-The datasets in the `data` folder are retrieved from:
+The datasets in the `dataset` folder are retrieved from:

 ```
 StackLite: A simple dataset of Stack Overflow questions and tags
 ```

-It is available on <https://github.com/dgrtwo/StackLite>, and <https://www.kaggle.com/stackoverflow/stacklite>.
+It is available on <https://github.com/dgrtwo/StackLite>, and <https://www.kaggle.com/stackoverflow/stacklite>

+## Hive Cluster

-## Prerequisites
+### Prerequisites

-- Docker client installed.
+- Docker client installed

-## Preparations
+### Preparations

-First of, We need to pull necessary images for this cluster.
+First of, We need to pull necessary images for this cluster

 ```
 $ ./pull-image.sh